Diocese of Nashville

-The Diocese of Nashville is the largest diocese in Tennessee by population, encompassing 56 parishes that serve over 90,000 Catholics.
-The Cathedral of the Incarnation in Nashville, Tennessee, is the present seat of the bishop of Nashville.
+The Diocese of Nashville is the largest diocese in Tennessee by population.
+The Cathedral of the Incarnation in Nashville, Tennessee, is the seat of the bishop.

 Statistics

 The Diocese of Nashville encompasses 38 counties spread over 16,302 square miles of Middle Tennessee.
-Its Catholic population has been estimated at 90,390, which represents about 3.4% of the total population in the diocese.
-As of 2016, Mass was offered in Spanish, Vietnamese, Latin, and Korean.
-The diocese has 75 priests and 70 permanent deacons serving 59 churches.
-There are 32 seminarians currently studying for the priesthood.
+As of 2026, the Catholic population in the diocese is approximately 128,250.
+The diocese has 61 churches served by 109 priests and 103 permanent deacons.